 - Go to Manulife's Plan Member Secure Site

-- Once on the site, click on the 'Sign In' button, under Group Benefits select 'Participant' and then follow the steps provided.
+- Once on the site, scroll down, click on the 'Register now button' and enter the required information.

 - Once you have registered, Manulife will send you an activation key to 'activate' your account.